Qumulo/docs/platforms/hpe-dl325-gen10-plus/getting-started.md

 ### Fixable Issues During Part Replacement
-In Qumulo Core 3.1.0 (and higher), the FVT offers you to auto-correct issues (such as firmware upgrades) after you replace a part.
+In Qumulo Core 3.1.0 (and higher), the FVT can auto-correct issues (such as firmware upgrades) after you replace a part.

 To attempt auto-correction, select **[2] Run FVT Flash for a part replacement.
 This will try to fix issues, then reboot.
 This will NOT destroy existing data.**